knative/build/tekton-proposal.md

 The above decisions have regrettably all been made and would be difficult (and I would argue even more confusing) to walk back.
 We can only hope to make better more publicly-informed decisions going forward.
 This proposal is an attempt to do that.
 Everything below this paragraph is a **proposal** and is open for discussion.
 Please leave comments and ask questions.

 ## Proposal

 ### Knative Build

-https://github.com/knative/build will be supported as it is for the foreseeable future, overseen by the Knative Build WG which will hold weekly meetings for the foreseeable future.
+[Knative Build (`knative/build`)](https://github.com/knative/build) will be supported as it is for the foreseeable future, overseen by the Knative Build WG which will hold weekly meetings for the foreseeable future.
 It will continue to do releases co-versioned and timed with the other Knative components.

- \
 Its charter and roadmap (which we will write with community input) will focus on enabling better serverless deployment experiences -- source-to-deployment scenarios -- and no more.
 No workflow, no triggering, just a better developer experience for the Knative serverless platform.

 When someone asks, "is Knative's serverless developer experience good?" we should be able to say, "yes, because Knative Build focuses on exactly that."

 If you want automatic triggered CI/CD or build-test-rollout scenarios, I have good news for you...

 ### Tekton Pipelines

-https://github.com/knative/build-pipeline should continue its move to a new GitHub org, to https://github.com/tektoncd/pipeline.
+[Tekton Pipelines (currently `knative/build-pipeline`)](https://github.com/knative/build-pipeline] should continue its move to a new GitHub org, to `github.com/tektoncd/pipeline`.

 Its charter and roadmap should continue to focus on building infrastructure to run CI/CD workloads, including triggering, workflow, resources, retries, the works.
 It should not focus on enabling better serverless deployments specifically, but better continuous deployments to any target generally.